phpMv/ubiquity/docs/quickstart/quickstart.rst

 Action, route parameters & view
 -------------------------------

-We will now create an action (information) with tow parameters (title and message), the associated route (info), and a view to display the message: |br|
+We will now create an action (information) with two parameters (title and message), the associated route (info), and a view to display the message: |br|
 The route will use the two parameters of the action.

 .. code-block:: bash